What To See In Philadelphia

-We booked a concert for the entire family to attend this past fall in Philadelphia, PA.
-We didn’t realize that we’d love exploring the city just as much as the concert itself.
-We wish that we could have built in a few more days to see the sights and enjoy the delicious food.
+Last year, we booked a concert for the entire family to attend this past fall in Philadelphia We didn’t realize that we’d love exploring the city just as much as the concert itself.
+I wish that we could have built in a few more days to see the sights and enjoy the delicious food.
 We will definitely sneak back to the city of brotherly love for another visit soon.
 If you’re thinking of traveling to Philadelphia soon, be sure to check out our favorite spots so far.

-We stayed at the Courtyard Marriott Downtown Philadelphia .
+We stayed at the The Notary Hotel Autograph Collection Downtown Philadelphia .
 Our room was very spacious and with the pull out couch fit our family just perfectly.

 Everyone enjoyed watching the busy city below from the gorgeous windows.
 You can check out details on other downtown properties around Philadelphia here.

 The property was very well kept and convenient to shopping, restaurants and the SEPTA Transit (Southeastern Pennsylvania Transportation Authority).
 The SEPTA transit system is Philadelphia’s bus, subway and commuter-rail systems.
 You can check out a transit map here and here.
 In addition, Philadelphia is an extremely walkable city.
 Pack your walking shoes so you can enjoy all of the sights along the way.

 Sporting Venues in Philadelphia PA

 If you’re in town attending a sporting event or concert, South Philadelphia Sports Entertainment Complex Wells Fargo Center ( home of the Philadelphia Flyers NHL team and the Philadelphia 76ers NBA team), the Citizens Bank Park (home of the Philadelphia Phillies MLB team) and Lincoln Financial Field (home of the Philadelphia Eagles NFL Team)